GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

   6. While enrolling my device to SEED, I get an error message, "<em>Couldn’t add your device.
 Wait a few minutes, then try again or contact your company support.</em>" What should I do?
   </summary>

-  As suggested wait for few minutes, retry enrolling your device to Intune and click <strong>Approve</strong> in the management profile.
+  As suggested wait for few minutes, retry enrolling your device to Microsoft Endpoint Manager and click <strong>Approve</strong> in the management profile.
   </details>
   <hr />